Meet the Little Oak Sanctuary Team

 We knew the animals we lived with had their own personalities and quirks.
 It occurred to us that there was no reason to believe that animals raised for food wouldn’t have distinct personalities too.
 They feel joy, sorrow, fear, they play and have friends.
 In short, they value their lives as we value our own.
 We could no longer justify taking their lives for no greater reason than to please our palates.
 A little piglet came along and inspired us to start the sanctuary - his story is featured to the right.

 We both work outside of the sanctuary to fund its operation.
 Kate is a professional photographer and business manager for a not for profit organisation in town whilst James is a musician who teaches and plays professionally.
-All positions at the sanctuary are unpaid and donations received go towards the animals and advocating for them.

 In 2012, we adopted two piglets, Heavenly Hiraani Tiger Piggy (or Tiger, for short) and Little Timmy Piglet.
 Little did we know the place these two amazing beings would take in our hearts!